Today we’re tackling questions on “how to mix and match throw pillows!”

 What you can do is match the color of your pillows to the walls and couch, for example, but use a different color pattern.

-Varying textures in the throw pillow fabrics—rather than a variety of colors— also introduces a lot of visual interest while keeping a cohesive look.
+Varying textures in the pillow fabrics—rather than a variety of colors— also introduces a lot of visual interest while keeping a cohesive look.

 When it comes to a solid color pillow, play with different materials like faux fur, velvet, linen, metallic, and macramé.

 If you keep your color and pattern consistent, you can get creative with touch and feel.

 A woven detail like a tassel or fringe can also make things interesting, especially if you’re looking to add a fun pop of color.

 The rule of three.

 Choose Three Colors

 Once you’ve chosen a color concept, pick three different colors from your room like the wall, rug, bedding or curtains.

 If you select a variety of pillows in various patterns, the look will still be cohesive if they share the same colors.

 You can also mix and match three different patterns, as long as each design incorporates at least one of the colors in your scheme.

-Patterns generally fall into two categories: organic and geometric.
+Patterns generally fall into two categories: organic and geometric pattern.